The Ibiza Loves Ears movement

 With Ibiza, as the leading hot spot within the electronic music industry, we found that the island is the perfect place to start raising awareness.
 Together with our ambassadors, the health & branch organisations, the (local) partners and you, we create a community that sparks a movement to change the behaviour of our fellow music lovers.
 When we combine all our knowledge, reach and experiences, we create a future without unnecessary hearing problems for the current and upcoming generation(s).

-Ibiza Loves Ears is a consciousness campaign launched on Ibiza in 2017 that facilitates a platform where information is available, stories are shared and supports the partners that take responsibility by offering you the service of having certified hearing protection available.
+Ibiza Loves Ears is a consciousness campaign launched by Loves Ears® on Ibiza in 2017.
+It facilitates a platform where information is available, stories are shared and supports the partners that take responsibility by offering you the service of having certified filtering hearing protection available.

 About Music-Induced Hearing Loss